 They will gladly put their minds to the test in learning more complex tasks.
 Plus, they respond well to using whistles and clickers as cues.
 Whether you’re looking for help herding flocks of sheep or simply want to have fun, a Gerberian Shepsky will be a good fit.

 Life with a Husky German Shepherd mix depends a lot on you and the training regimens you implement.
 You can train one to be an easy-going dog who enjoys relaxing at home.
 On the other hand, you can work toward molding her into a paragon of a guard dog.

 It’s all up to you.
 Gerberian Shepskies are highly versatile dogs who can fit into a variety of roles so long as they get the mental and physical exercise they need.

 Likewise, if you are looking for a more relaxed dog, this does not mean that you can forego exercise.
-While she may be happy to curl up next to you in front of a fire, a Gerberian Shepsky will still need to explore, play, and spend plenty of time outdoors.
+He may be happy to curl up next to you in front of a fire, however, your Gerberian Shepsky will still need to explore, play, and spend plenty of time outdoors.